-But wait, you may protest: that's circular logic!2 If the only things we can use in mathematical proofs are true statements, and the only way we know if something is true is by finding a mathematical proof for it, we would seem to have no way of actually showing anything is true.
-To avoid this, we also introduce the concept of axioms:
+At first glance, this seems like circular logic?!
+If the only things we can use in mathematical proofs are true statements, and the only way we know if something is true is by finding a mathematical proof for it, we would seem to have no way of actually showing anything is true.